Kennesaw State University: Social Sciences Building

 The Social Sciences building is located on the west section of campus on Campus Loop Road adjacent to the original campus historical district.
 The 163000 sqft building features a 302-seat auditorium, a 100+ seat cinema classroom, a digital media lab, and 40 classrooms with advanced technology.
 The lobby features a Starbucks and study area.
 The Social Sciences building also meets Silver Rating LEED Green Building requirements and is the first building in the University System of Georgia to meet these specifications.
-In December 2020, after the donation of a $9 million dollar gift to the school by Norman and Lindy Radow, the College of Humanities and Social Sciences was renamed the Norman J. Radow College of Humanities and Social Sciences.
+In 2020, after the donation of a $9 million gift to the school by Norman and Lindy Radow, the College of Humanities and Social Sciences was renamed the Norman J. Radow College of Humanities and Social Sciences.

 Spaceship Earth

-Located adjacent to the Social Sciences Building is a 350000 lb sculpture entitled "Spaceship Earth", created by Finnish American artist Eino.
+Located adjacent to the Social Sciences Building was a 350000 lb sculpture entitled "Spaceship Earth", created by Finnish American artist Eino.
 The sculpture was commissioned by the Maxwell Family Foundation in memory of the late environmentalist David Brower.
 The sculpture was intended to be a permanent reminder to future generations to take care of their delicate planet.

-In late December 2006, only three months after installation on campus, the structure collapsed.
-After the collapse, Eino attributed the disaster to vandalism, but later reports that surfaced associated the collapse with poor construction.
-Reconstruction was to have begun in February 2007, but was delayed until July 2007, and was finally completed on October 26, 2010.

-A. L. Burruss Building

-The A. L. Burruss Building is home to the Michael J. Coles College of Business.
-It is situated in the east section of campus overlooking the Campus Green.
-The ground floor contains a food court with table seating for eating and studying surrounded by numerous lecture halls.
-The fourth floor of the Burruss Building is a computer lab open to students and one of the campus data centers.
-At night, the tower that extends from the center of the Burruss Building facade lights up with the letters "KSU".
-A sidewalk west of the Burruss building leads north to university housing communities University Village and KSU Place.
-Access to the arts district northwest of the Burruss Building (Stillwell Theatre, Performance Hall) is offered from the west exit of the Burruss Building.

-Campus Green

-The Campus Green is a grass area in the center of campus.
-It offers students an area to relax, study, or throw a football or flying disc between classes.
-During the spring and fall, student activity on the green can be seen during the noon and afternoon hours.
-During graduation ceremonies, the Campus Green is no longer used as a reception area.
-Signs from the east parking deck lead students and visitors to the Campus Green surrounded by the towering buildings in the area (Burruss Building, Kennesaw Hall, and the Student Recreation and Wellness Center) which offer a unique atmosphere on this suburban campus.
-The Campus Green offers direct access to Kennesaw State's James V. Carmichael Student Center.